-I hope you find the pages on this site attractive.
-More important, I hope you find their appearance transparent.
-Transparent in the sense of the Crystal Goblet.
-I've been doing my own web site since 1998.
-I spent a lot of time (and had fun doing it) learning how to use XHTML and CSS and Photoshop to make my site colorful and eye-catching.
-As I've gotten older, I've learned to simplify not only my web site but also my life.
-At least I try to simplify.
-It ain't easy.
-So I've come full circle on what I believe presents a useful and elegant web page.
-You don't need lots of images, color, and animation.
-The message is the point and the message is invariably the text content.
+I've been doing my own web site since 1997.
+I spent a lot of time (and had fun doing it) learning to use XHTML and CSS and Photoshop to make my site colorful and eye-catching.
+I've learned that you don't need a lots of color and eye-catchers for a good web site.
+The message is the point and the message is invariably the text, not all the eye candy.
 Well-placed and well-proportioned text can be pleasing, useful, and even elegant, but it should not be the center of attention.
 The message should be.
-It seems that a lot of experts have come to the same conclusion.
-When you look at the home pages of some of the experts of the web, such as here and here, you see simple, elegant pages.

 Most of the pages on the site are hand-coded HTML, served up as static pages, i.e., they run without any scripts on the server.
 Static HTML files, like other plain text files, have the advantages of simplicity, portability, and durability.